Paulo Skaf: Business career

 In 2013, FIESP campaigned for the approval of the provisional measure of the Ports, which provides for the modernization of port facilities, stimulating competition and moving lower priced cargoes.

-Also in 2013, FIESP and CIESP were able to stop the IPTU's abusive increase of an average of 55% in the residences and 88% in the commerce in the city of São Paulo, which was well above the readjustment of the workers in the period, with a preliminary injunction in justice.
+Also in 2013, FIESP and CIESP were able to stop the IPTU's increase of an average of 55% in the residences and 88% in the commerce in the city of São Paulo, which was well above the readjustment of the workers in the period, with a preliminary injunction in justice.
 Thus, the city of São Paulo was only able to correct the IPTU for annual inflation.

 Political career

 Skaf's political career dates back to the 1970s, when, as a young man, he decided to join CPOR.
 "My vocation has always been to serve Brazil."
 He once said in an interview.
 In addition to the business, Skaf was distinguished by his leadership as a leader of entities in the sector, such as the Sinditêxtil and the Associação Brasileira da Indústria Têxtil e de Confecção (ABIT).

 On September 27, 2004, he assumed the Presidency of the Federation of Industries of the State of São Paulo (Fiesp).
 He also took over Ciesp, Sesi-SP, Senai-SP and Instituto Roberto Simonsen (IRS), as well as being the first vice-president of CNI.
 He was also a member of the Conselho de Desenvolvimento Econômico e Social (CDES - Economic and Social Development Council) of the Presidency.

 At Fiesp, his management adopted measures such as the implementation of full-time education and the articulation of secondary education with the technician.
 This year, Sesi is the largest private education network in the country.
 In 2009, 1.2 million enrollments were registered in Senai-SP and 120 thousand in regular Sesi-SP education.
 Aside from this, Skaf also worked to tax exemptions, to debureaucratize processes, to increase investments in infrastructure, to expand foreign markets (created the "Business Diplomacy").

-On September 30, 2009, Skaf joined the PSB, and in the 2010 elections, he applied for the PSB to government of São Paulo.
-Despite the socialist legend, Skaf presented neoliberal proposals such as the collection of tuition fees in state public universities.
+On September 30, 2009, Skaf joined the PSB, and in the 2010 elections, he received the PSB nomination for São Paulo governorship.
+Despite the socialist label, Skaf presented neoliberal proposals such as the collection of tuition fees in state public universities.
 He was ranked 4th with 1,038,430 votes (4.56% of the valid votes), behind Geraldo Alckmin (PSDB) - 1st place and elected in the first round with 11,519,314 votes (50.63% of the valid votes) Of Aloizio Mercadante (PT) - 2nd place with 8.016.866 votes (35.23% of valid votes) - and Celso Russomano (PP) - 3rd place with 1,233,897 votes (5.42% of valid votes).

 After invitation from Michel Temer, Skaf left the PSB in early 2011 and joined PMDB in São Paulo.
 Skaf was again a candidate for the government of São Paulo in 2014, now by the PMDB, obtaining the 2nd place with 4,594,708 votes (21.53% of the valid ones) - behind only the candidate for re-election Geraldo Alckmin (PSDB), who obtained 12,230,807 Votes (57.31% of the valid ones.